 This type of UTI usually happens when there’s a disruption in the muscles of the urinary tract, the blood flow to the kidneys, or the valves between the kidneys and the ureters.
-Most dogs show no symptoms of an upper UTI, though they may have signs of a lower UTI.
+Most dogs show no symptoms of an upper UTI, but they may show signs of a lower UTI.

 If you suspect your dog has pyelonephritis or another UTI, consult your veterinarian so that they can form a proper diagnosis and prescribe treatment.
 Here is what you should know about the symptoms, causes, and treatments for pyelonephritis in dogs.